 One in four vehicle crashes is caused by drivers texting or using other electronic devices.
 Multitasking can help you get several tasks done at one time, but it's always a bad idea when you're behind the wheel.
-It only takes a second for your attention to wonder and an accident to happen.
+It only takes a second for your attention to wander and an accident to happen.
 Learn more about the causes of distracted driving and what you can do to stay safe.

 #whiledriving